top of page

 4inch studio

-• 3 min read
+• 4 min read

 Traditional kaavi flooring with red base and green, blue, and yellow decorative highlights, featuring hand-painted motifs in a heritage-inspired Indian home.

-Traditional Indian flooring like kaavi and red oxide is seeing a strong revival in modern homes.
+Traditional Indian flooring like kaavi and oxide flooring is seeing a strong revival in modern homes.
 Homeowners today love the earthy charm, cooling comfort, and low maintenance, but they also ask an important question:

 Are colour options beyond red possible in kaavi or red oxide flooring?